Automorphism and Cohomology II: Complete intersections: Introduction

-The first part of Theorem~\ref{THMM-M} was generalized to complete intersections by O. Benoist~\cite{MR3022710}.
+The first part of Theorem~\ref{THMM-M} was generalized to complete intersections by O.~Benoist~\cite{MR3022710}.
 He proved that $\mathrm{Aut}_L(X)$ is finite for a smooth complete intersection $X\subset \mathbb{P}^n$ with some well-known exceptions.
-His proof came down to the computation $H^0(T_X)$, which was achieved by an induction argument based on the spectral sequence associated to the Koszul complex.

-The generalization of the second part of Theorem~\ref{THMM-M}, i.e., the triviality of the automorphism group of a general complete intersection is going to be settled in this paper.
-Our theorem shows that, away from some exceptions, the generic number of automorphisms is 1.
-When $\chari(k) = 0$, our result is optimal.
-When $\chari(k) > 0$, there are only a very limited number of exceptions which we believe can be settled in a case-by-case manner if the need arises; but we will not pursue these cases in this paper.
+In this paper we study the automorphism group of a generic complete intersection.